 Which leaves us with the light-hearted sentimental “Hang the DJ” and the somewhat inconsequential monster instalment, “Metalhead”.
 These are probably the weakest of the season and are either to provide laughs (the former) or scares (the latter), as the case might be.

-Entertaining fun in the main but certainly still not at the level of those ground-breaking early seasons.
+Black Mirror Season 4 is entertaining fun in the main but certainly still not at the level of those ground-breaking early seasons.

 … still there’s more …